sureshbathala01/Primary-Vagrant/README.md

 Primary Vagrant
 =============

+Varying Vagrant Vagrants by 10-up is good, but I wanted a few major changes.
+First, I wanted Apache instead of NGINX and, second, I wanted to use Puppet instead of Bash.
+Using VVV and Puphet as a base this repository attempts to address their shortcomings for my own work with a Vagrant configuration that is ready to go for WordPress plugin or theme development.

 The repository contains a basic Vagrant configuration that will configure the following goodies:

 * Ubuntu 12.04 LTS